The Tasks Pattern

 The precedent move allows Harry-as-black-bishop to checkmate the white king = Harry defeats Voldemort.
 What did you expect?

 One problem is that we have three tasks left, but only two book climaxes to guess.
-One of them has to be split in two (like OotP’s), but we have no sure way of knowing which one.
+One of them has to be split in two (like Order of the Phoenix‘s), but we have no sure way of knowing which one.

-- Stone Task 6 (potions puzzle) = climax of HBP.
+- Stone Task 6 (potions puzzle) = climax of Half-Blood Prince.
 Seven potion bottles and a poem holding clues.
-First off, some people have managed to solve almost entirely the puzzle so as to pinpoint the place of each bottle (for details: see here, for example).
+First off, some people have managed to solve almost entirely the puzzle so as to pinpoint the place of each bottle (see here, for example).
 The positions of the bottles thus are, from left to right: poison, nettle wine, poison, poison or go forward, go forward or poison, nettle wine, go back.

 A common assumption is that the seven bottles represent seven characters, but the suggestions I’ve read, ranging from the Weasleys to about everyone in the Order to random Death Eaters, don’t satisfy me because of their lack of textual evidence.
 What we need is to pinpoint seven characters that can correspond to the clues of the poem.

-Daniela quotes ravenclawgurl who suggested for this line of the poem: “Wormtail: hidden as a rat (killed Cedric)/Bellatrix: waiting in Azkaban (killed Black).
+Daniela quotes ravenclawgurl, who suggested this line of the poem: “Wormtail: hidden as a rat (killed Cedric)/Bellatrix: waiting in Azkaban (killed Black).
 Who’s next?”
 This suggestion struck me because it fits very well with both the poem and the events of the septology.
-When I first read the poem, I thought that “in line” meant that the potions were all placed one after the other; I was wrong.
-But I noticed that Pettigrew and Bellatrix were introduced respectively in Books 3 and 4 and did their killings one book later, in Books 4 and 5, which may account for the “in line” specification.
-Following this line of reasoning, will a character introduced in OotP kill someone in HBP?
-There were a lot of new characters introduced in OotP, but somehow I can’t help but think about Umbridge, who I’m sure wouldn’t hesitate to kill if “need” be.
+When I first read the poem, I thought that “in line” meant that the potions are all placed one after the other; I was wrong.
+But I noticed that Pettigrew and Bellatrix are introduced, respectively, in Books 3 and 4 and do their killings one book later, in Books 4 and 5, which may account for the “in line” specification.
+Following this line of reasoning, will a character introduced in Order of the Phoenix kill someone in Half-Blood Prince?
+There were a lot of new characters introduced in Order of the Phoenix, but somehow, I can’t help but think about Umbridge, who I’m sure wouldn’t hesitate to kill if “need” be.
 However, I guess it might be another character.

-In order to narrow the possibilities down, we can use the First Clue offered by the poem: “However slyly the poison tries to hide/You will always find some on nettle wine’s left side.”
+In order to narrow the possibilities down, we can use the first clue offered by the poem: “However slyly the poison tries to hide/You will always find some on nettle wine’s left side.”
 It means that two of the poisons/killers hide their true colors and are, or were, friends with nettle wine/”good” people.
-It’s easy to spot that Pettigrew also meets this criterion, since he was friends with the Marauders (who were on the “good” side) and he turned to be a traitor and a killer.
+It’s easy to spot that Pettigrew also meets this criterion since he was friends with the Marauders (who were on the “good” side) and he turned out to be a traitor and a killer.
 Bellatrix, certainly, has never been friends with “good” people, so she is the third poison bottle, the one without wine on its right (see the puzzle solution).
-I then realized that Umbridge does fit in this category: she is friends with Fudge, who may not be “good” but who is not a Death Eater.
+I then realized that Umbridge does fit in this category: She is friends with Fudge, who may not be “good” but who is not a Death Eater.

-Since we know from the First Clue that the wines are closely associated with the poisons, the latter should allow us to infer the former.
+Since we know from the first clue that the wines are closely associated with the poisons, the latter should allow us to infer the former.
 Who could be Pettigrew’s wine?
 Well, conveniently, Lupin is the only Marauder left.
 Let’s now consider Fudge as Umbridge’s wine, since he is the only friend of Umbrige’s that we know of.
-The Fourth Clue tells us: “The second left and the second on the right (= the two nettle wine bottles; see the puzzle solution)/Are twins once you taste them, though different at first sight.”
-We saw in OotP that Fudge and Lupin indeed seem to be on different sides, but they will eventually prove to fight together.
+The fourth clue tells us, “The second left and the second on the right [= the two nettle wine bottles; see the puzzle solution]/Are twins once you taste them, though different at first sight.”
+We see in Order of the Phoenix that Fudge and Lupin indeed seem to be on different sides, but they will eventually prove to fight together.

 What about the last two potions?
-For these, we benefit from an additional clue: the shapes of the bottles that hold them are mentioned, which I think we have to consider simply because they ARE mentioned.
-The “go forward” potion is the “smallest bottle” (pg.
-207).
-The Third Clue says “Neither dwarf nor giant holds death in their insides.”
-Unlike the reference to the “killers,” I think we have to ignore the literal meanings of “dwarf” and “giant” as red herrings, because it’s impossible to make them correspond to a single person, which is what we need: “giant” might refer to Grawp, the giants in the mountains or Hagrid; “dwarf” might refer to Lockhart’s valentine dwarfs (!) or maybe, with a stretch, the goblins or Flitwick.
+For these, we benefit from an additional clue: The shapes of the bottles that hold them are mentioned, which I think we have to consider simply because they are mentioned.
+The “go forward” potion is the “smallest bottle” (207).
+The third clue says “neither dwarf nor giant holds death in their insides.”
+Unlike the reference to the “killers,” I think we have to ignore the literal meanings of “dwarf” and “giant” as red herrings because it’s impossible to make them correspond to a single person, which is what we need: “Giant” might refer to Grawp, the giants in the mountains, or Hagrid; “dwarf” might refer to Lockhart’s valentine dwarfs (!) or maybe, with a stretch, the goblins or Flitwick.
 Anyway, it’s not precise enough, and by far!

-So, just considering that the “go forward” potion is the “smallest bottle,” I know I’m going to walk on thin ice here, but it reminds me of Bellatrix saying “Take the smallest one” (OotP, pg.
-691), speaking about Ginny.
-And the “go back” potion is a “rounded bottle”; how many times is Neville described as “round-faced?”
-Moreover, it isn’t hard evidence, but from OotP, it’s easy to guess that these two characters will have further importance in the last two books.
-Therefore, three poisons/killers: Bellatrix, Pettigrew and Umbridge; two wines/”good” guys: Lupin and Fudge; the “go forward” potion: Ginny; and the “go back” potion: Neville.
-All of this is very good (or very wrong), but what does it tell us about the climax of HBP?
+So just considering that the “go forward” potion is the “smallest bottle,” I know I’m going to walk on thin ice here, but it reminds me of Bellatrix saying, “Take the smallest one” (OotP 691), speaking about Ginny.
+And the “go back” potion is a “rounded bottle”; how many times is Neville described as “round-faced”?
+Moreover, it isn’t hard evidence, but from Order of the Phoenix, it’s easy to guess that these two characters will have further importance in the last two books.
+Therefore, three poisons/killers: Bellatrix, Pettigrew, and Umbridge; two wines/”good” guys: Lupin and Fudge; the “go forward” potion: Ginny; and the “go back” potion: Neville.
+All of this is very good (or very wrong), but what does it tell us about the climax of Half-Blood Prince?

-If Umbridge indeed becomes a “killer,” I think (and this is mainly speculation) that she’ll kill Trelawney, because Trelawney really is in danger (Voldemort does want to hear the prophecy and he probably knows who made it, thanks to the eavesdropper).
+If Umbridge indeed becomes a “killer,” I think (and this is mainly speculation) that she’ll kill Trelawney because Trelawney really is in danger (Voldemort does want to hear the prophecy and he probably knows who made it, thanks to the eavesdropper).
 Dumbledore has already found a substitute for her in Firenze.
-Umbridge already doesn’t like her (not that she appears to like anyone apart maybe from Filch (teeheehee) but during her interactions with Trelawney, she seems to really dislike her).
+Umbridge already doesn’t like her (not that she appears to like anyone apart maybe from Filch, but during her interactions with Trelawney, she seems to really dislike her).
 And, finally, there’s the animal parallel: Trelawney is always compared to an insect/dragonfly and Umbridge to a toad.
 What do toads eat?
 Insects.
 Moreover, this killing will probably happen during the climax of the book in the presence of Harry (it was the case for both Cedric and Sirius).
-Also notice that the three characters thus killed: Cedric, Sirius and Trelawney, were all introduced in PoA.
+Also, notice that the three characters thus killed, Cedric, Sirius, and Trelawney, were all introduced in Prisoner of Azkaban.

-Summing up, we have an expression of each of the four Houses, Light and Dark Magic, and a reversal of Harry’s and Cedric’s qualities.
-It seems to suggest an all-out battle involving Light and Dark magic where the four Houses are united (the Sorting Hat will be pleased).
-That’s why I imagine the Third Task foreshadows the end of Book 7.
-I think it’s too soon for it to happen in HBP.
+Summing up, we have an expression of each of the four Houses, light and Dark Magic, and a reversal of Harry’s and Cedric’s qualities.
+It seems to suggest an all-out battle involving light and Dark Magic where the four Houses are united (the Sorting Hat will be pleased).
+That’s why I imagine the third task foreshadows the end of Book 7.
+I think it’s too soon for it to happen in Half-Blood Prince.

 And finally, Stone Task 7.
 First, we have to decide if Quirrell is part of the task or not.
 I think he is, because there’s too little information regarding specifically Harry’s interaction with the Mirror of Erised during the task.

 - Stone Task 7 (Mirror of Erised) = climax of Book 7.
-A revelation: the enemy isn’t who we thought it was, it is someone we didn’t even begin to suspect; we have the first ever mention of the Snape/James rivalry; Voldemort tells Quirrell to “Use the boy” (pg.
-211); Harry gets the Stone; Harry thinks “I must lie”; Harry meets Voldemort; a brief mention of Halloween 1981; the implications of Lily’s sacrifice on QuirrellMort; for the first time, Harry attacks [“Harry jumped to his feet, caught Quirrell by the arm and hung on as tight as he could” (pg.
-214)]; there is the mention of keeping Quirrell “in enough pain to stop him from doing a curse”; and Harry blacks out, Dumbledore thought for a moment that he was dead.
+A revelation: The enemy isn’t who we thought it was; it is someone we didn’t even begin to suspect.
+We have the first ever mention of the Snape/James rivalry; Voldemort tells Quirrell to “use the boy” (211); Harry gets the stone; Harry thinks, “I must lie”; Harry meets Voldemort; a brief mention of Halloween 1981; the implications of Lily’s sacrifice on QuirrellMort; for the first time, Harry attacks [“Harry jumped to his feet, caught Quirrell by the arm and hung on as tight as he could” (214)]; there is the mention of keeping Quirrell “in enough pain to stop him from doing a curse”; and Harry blacks out, Dumbledore thought for a moment that he was dead.